Maheswari-vijayakumar/CKS/Day2/Trivy.md

 ### Sacnning images

-We are going to use Trivy for image scanning
+We are going to use Trivy for scanning the image

 ### Trivy installtion
 ```